Abhishek6955/minion_translater/README.md

-# minion_translater
+# banana-speak
-It basically convert the English Text entered by the user into Minion language.
+This will convert englist text into Minion language.
+I have made it using HTML, CSS, vanilla JS